Upendhar10/Backend-Dev-NodeJS/01-Web-server/notes.md

 ### Client

-- A Client is a device or application that requests services or resources from the server.
+- A Client is a device or an application that requests services or resources from the server.
 - Examples :
   1. web browsers,
   2. email clients, or any networked device.